-The ideal way to train is therefore to wait for your heart rate variability to return to normal before heading back into the gym.
+Therefore, the ideal way to train is to wait for your heart rate variability to return to normal before heading back into the gym.
 That’s why a lot of fitness trackers now show the metric in their respective apps.
 Others obfuscate this data and provide a more general “readiness score,” but it’s all the same thing.

 If you’re interested in tracking your HRV, where do you start?
 These days, many fitness trackers will measure HRV.
-Some examples include the Vivosmart 4, the Oura Ring 2, and the Apple Watch.
+Some examples include several Fitbits, the Oura Ring 2, and the Apple Watch.
 They rely on a technology called photoplethysmography (PPG).
 When considering your next fitness tracker, this is something to look out for.
 Keep in mind that none of these methods are perfect, however.
 If you want a more accurate reading, you’ll need to use an electrocardiogram (ECG).

 Most trackers will give you an indication of whether your HRV is good or something to worry about.
 Generally, 0-50ms is considered unhealthy, 50-100ms is considered “compromised,” and 100+ms is considered healthy.
 However, this is highly personal.

 If you don’t have access to a device that can measure your heart rate variability, a useful alternative is to measure your grip strength first thing in the morning.
 This is an indicator of testosterone: cortisol ratios in your bloodstream, which provide a similar insight into recovery.
 The weaker your grip, the easier you should go on yourself that day.